 Every year, our extraordinary volunteers contribute their time, skills, and enthusiasm to the Irish Heritage Trust in all sorts of practical ways.
 Our staff appreciate their support and insights, just as much as visitors love the authentic welcome and the local knowledge they share.

 The award-winning Irish Heritage Trust volunteering programme ensures we can conserve and share access to some of Ireland’s most prestigious properties, museums, and collections in perpetuity.
-It helps to strengthen relationships between local communities and the historic properties in their midst too.
+It also helps to strengthen relationships between local communities and the historic properties in their midst.

 Choose the right volunteer role for you